-INDIANAPOLIS — President Barack Obama said Friday that he dropped a widely criticized plan to scale back tax benefits for college savings accounts because the savings weren't worth it.
+INDIANAPOLIS — President Barack Obama says he dropped a plan to scale back tax benefits for college savings accounts because it wasn't worth it.

-Obama, who revealed that he uses the 529 savings accounts for his own daughters, said he looked at reducing the tax savings because the accounts tend to be used by "folks who were a little more on the high end."
-He says other taxpayers struggled to save enough to participate.
+He says he looked at reducing the tax savings because the accounts tended to be used by "folks a little more on the high end."
+He says lower-income taxpayers struggled to save enough to participate.

 A grandmother attending an Obama town hall at Ivy Tech Community College in Indianapolis asked him if the accounts would change.

 Obama says he has 529 accounts for his own daughters, Malia and Sasha.

 He says after opposition arose, he concluded the change wouldn't save enough money to keep pursuing.